emrgnt-cmplxty/fermi/benchmark/README.md

 The instance type selects the hardware on which to deploy the testbed.
 For example, `m5d.8xlarge` instances come with 32 vCPUs (16 physical cores), 128 GB of RAM, and guarantee 10 Gbps of bandwidth.
 The Python scripts will configure each instance with 300 GB of SSD hard drive.
 The `regions` field specifies the data centers to use.

 If you require more nodes than data centers, the Python scripts will distribute the nodes as equally as possible amongst the data centers.
 All machines run a fresh install of Ubuntu Server 20.04.

+You should specify your own name and security group in order to prevent collisions between different testbeds in the same amazon account.

 ### Step 4.
 Create a testbed
 The AWS instances are orchestrated with [Fabric](http://www.fabfile.org) from the file [fabfile.py](https://github.com/mystenlabs/narwhal/blob/main/benchmark/fabfile.py) (located in [narwhal/benchmarks](https://github.com/mystenlabs/narwhal/blob/main/benchmark)); you can list all possible commands as follows: